Japan in March: The Best Springtime Activities For Tourists

 It takes place in early February, but the snow sculptures remain on display until late February to early March.

-The festival attracts millions of visitors each year, and it’s easy to see why.
+The festival attracts millions of visitors yearly, and it’s easy to see why.

 Sapporo Snow Festival

-The snow sculptures the festival features are incredibly detailed and range in size from small figures to massive structures that are several stories tall.
+The festival’s snow sculptures are incredibly detailed and range in size from small figures to massive structures several stories tall.

 Hakodate’s Goryokaku Tower

-Hakodate is a city in southern Hokkaido that is known for its beautiful views of the sea and mountains.
+Hakodate is a city in southern Hokkaido known for its beautiful views of the sea and mountains.

 In March, the city is still covered in snow, but that doesn’t stop visitors from enjoying the view from the top of Goryokaku Tower.

-The tower is 107 meters tall, and it offers panoramic views of the city and the surrounding landscape.
+The tower is 107 meters tall and offers panoramic views of the city and the surrounding landscape.

 The tower is especially beautiful at night when the lights of the city twinkle in the snow.